 Occasionally, in an effort to try and normalise themselves, the royals claim to be 'just like everyone else.'
 While typically we scoff at such a statement, there are moments when we're perhaps forced to take them seriously.

-Princess Anne was recently spotted riding a London Underground train; a 15-minute journey from Green Park (Buckingham Palace's local tube station) to St Paul's, to present an award.
+In 2020, Princess Anne was spotted riding a London Underground train; a 15-minute journey from Green Park (Buckingham Palace's local tube station) to St Paul's, to present an award.
 The Queen's only daughter even changed lines.

 It begs the question: how often do the various royals actually find themselves on the tube, if at all?
 Let's take a look...